Daniel-KM/Omeka-S-module-Statistics/README.md

 - respect of privacy by default.

 On the other hand, some advanced features are not implemented, especially a detailled board with advanced filters.
+Furthermore, many analytics on the users are not available.
+So the two tools may be needed according to your needs.

-Nevertheless, logs and data can be exported via mysql to a spreadsheet like [LibreOffice] or another specialized statistic tool, where any statistics can be calculated.
+Logs and data can be exported via mysql to a spreadsheet like [LibreOffice] or another specialized statistic tool, where many statistics can be calculated.

 Of course, you must respect privacy of users and visitors.